 Of course, there are those with minimal reading experience, who have only recently joined the app or taken an interest in novels.
 Many of these members also take to the comment section to voice their desire to further their reading and many TikTokers rush to advise them on which books they should begin with.
 Creators are also careful not to reveal too many spoilers in their videos, but the occasional slip-up is merely the result of unreleased, vigorous fanaticism towards their favourite reads.

-"In such unprecedented times, its nice to have something constant like books!"
+“In such unprecedented times, it's nice to have something constant like books!”

 For those who have yet to immerse themselves in the world of reading:

 The way to begin a literary journey is to encounter your first source of written admiration- something that urges you to turn the next page.
-Your age and gender do not define which books you ought to read; a feminist novel may be stereotypically considered to empower only females, but the words within it hold the capacity to impact any reader.
+Your age and gender do not define which books you ought to read; a feminist novel may stereotypically be considered to empower only females, but the words within it hold the capacity to impact any reader.
 From the hopelessness and struggle of recent times, many have returned to reading to escape from boredom and loneliness.
 For those who yearn for something new and impactful, the best place to start with would be a good book!